truemail-rb/truemail/README.md

  @validation_type=:smtp>
 ```

+## ToDo

+1. Gem compatibility with Ruby 2.3
+2. Fail validations logger
+3. The ability to use a proxy

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/rubygarage/truemail.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.